srabm/SOEN343-VeloCity/README.md

 ---

 ## How to Get the Front End Running
-1. Change your directory from root to `velocity` which is our front end directory
+1. Change your directory from root to `velocity-frontend` which is our front end directory
 ```
 cd my-app\velocity
 ```